-EFFECT: Failure to accurately reconcile accounts increases the risk that unrecorded and uncorrected items may go undetected and the City may not be able to determine actual cash balances, or if proper funding is available to pay vendors and or monthly bills.
+EFFECT: Failure to accurately reconcile accounts increases the risk that unrecorded and uncorrected items may go undetected and the City may not be able to determine actual cash balances, or if proper funding is available to pay vendors and/or monthly bills.

-RECOMMENDATIONS: It is recommended that the City implement internal controls to ensure that bank accounts and interfund transactions are reconciled accurately and timely.
+RECOMMENDATIONS: It is recommended that the City implement internal controls to ensure that bank accounts, interfund transactions, and subsidiary ledgers are reconciled accurately and timely.